bigcommerce/dev-docs/docs/api-docs/getting-started/deprecations-and-sunsets.md

 ## Deprecations

 The following endpoints are deprecated.
-We discourage using these endpoints as they are no longer supported by BigCommerce.
+We discourage using these endpoints as BigCommerce no longer supports them.
 Instead, consider using the provided V3 replacements.

 | Endpoints | Replacements |
 |-|-|